glitchub/cryptool/README.md

             -s secret.s - Clone the specified secret key rather than generating a new one.
 This allows creation of new public certificates for existing secret keys.

+            -d days = number of days that the certificate is valid from time of creation.
+Default is that the certificate is valid for the entire 21st century, to avoid issues on embedded systems with possibly faulty clocks.

     cryptool [-v] check key[.p] signer[.p]